dotnet/docs/docs/csharp/ref-locals-and-returns.md

 modification.

 The compiler enforces that the caller cannot modify the reference.
 Attempts to assign to the value directly generate a compile-time error.
-Calling member methods creates a defensive copy.

-Creating a copy of a ref readonly return is easy: Just assign it to a variable not declared with the `ref readonly` modifier.
-The compiler generates code to copy the object as part of the assignment.
+However, the compiler cannot know if any member method modifies the state of the struct.
+To ensure that the object is not modified, the compiler creates a copy and calls member references using that copy.
+Any modifications are to that defensive copy.

 It's likely that the library using `Point3D` would often use the origin throughout the code.
 Every instance creates a new object on the stack.
 It may be advantageous to create a constant and return it by reference.
-But, if you are returning a reference to internal storage, you may want to enforce that the caller cannot modify the referenced storage.
+But, if you return a reference to internal storage, you may want to enforce that the caller cannot modify the referenced storage.
 The following code defines a read-only property that returns a `readonly ref` to a `Point3D` that specifies the origin.

 [!code-csharp[OriginReference](../../samples/csharp/reference-semantics/Point3D.cs#OriginReference "Creating a readonly Origin reference")]

+Creating a copy of a ref readonly return is easy: Just assign it to a variable not declared with the `ref readonly` modifier.
+The compiler generates code to copy the object as part of the assignment.

-When you assign a variable to a `ref return`, you can specify either a `ref readonly` variable, or a by-value copy of the readonly reference:
+When you assign a variable to a `ref readonly return`, you can specify either a `ref readonly` variable, or a by-value copy of the readonly reference:

 [!code-csharp[AssignRefReadonly](../../samples/csharp/reference-semantics/Program.cs#AssignRefReadonly "Assigning a ref readonly")]

-The first assignment in the preceding code makes a copy of the `Origin` constant, and assigns that copy.
+The first assignment in the preceding code makes a copy of the `Origin` constant and assigns that copy.
 The second assigns a reference.
 Notice that the `readonly` modifier must be part of the declaration of the variable.
 The reference to which it refers cannot be modified.
-Attempts to do so results in a compile-time error.
+Attempts to do so result in a compile-time error.

 ## `readonly struct` type

 Applying `ref readonly` to high-traffic uses of a struct may be sufficient.
 Other times, you may want to create an immutable struct.
-Then, you can always pass by readonly reference.
+Then you can always pass by readonly reference.
 That practice removes the defensive copies that take place when you access methods of a struct used as an `in` parameter.

 You can do that by creating a `readonly struct` type.
 You can add the `readonly` modifier to a struct declaration.
-The language enforces that all members of the struct are `readonly`: the `struct` must be immutable.
+The compiler enforces that all members of the struct are `readonly`; the `struct` must be immutable.

 There are other optimizations for a `readonly struct`.
 You can use the `in` modifier at every location where a `readonly struct` is an